 Finally, the ability to integrate user directories from legacy systems, often with non-standards-based interfaces, is key to an organisation’s evolution.
 Using a cloud-based IAM platform that supports custom interfaces with standard protocols like CIBA provides a lower risk alternative to a big bang replacement project.

 The Ubisecure IAM platform is available as IDaaS and on-premises from a single core set of software.
-The IAM platform caters for all of the above scenarios and can be connected to third party on-prem systems, or even deployed as on-prem software, to encapsulate various use cases whilst still providing relying party connectivity via the cloud instance.
-If you would like to know more about how Ubisecure IDaaS can simplify your IT environment, please get in touch.
+The Identity Platform caters for all of the above scenarios and can be connected to third party on-prem systems, or even deployed as on-prem software, to encapsulate various use cases whilst still providing relying party connectivity via the cloud instance to achieve hybrid Identity & Access Management.